 Reduce Muscle Soreness

-Muscle soreness is caused by inflammation, and it can make it difficult to work out the following day (16).
+Muscle soreness may be caused by inflammation, and it can make it difficult to work out the following day (16).

-Many ingredients can help reduce inflammation, including omega-3 fatty acids, turmeric, and ginger (7) (19).
+Many ingredients might help reduce inflammation, including omega-3 fatty acids, turmeric, and ginger (7) (19).
 These ingredients can be found in many post-workout recovery shakes and supplements.

 Increase Muscle Growth

-For your muscles to grow, you need to exercise regularly and eat a diet that is high in protein.
+For your muscles to grow, you need to exercise regularly and eat a diet that provides enough protein.

-However, having a post-workout supplement can give you even more protein, which can help increase muscle growth (11).
+However, having a post-workout supplement can help you meet those protein needs, which is thought to help increase muscle growth (11).

 Replenish Energy Stores